Rahul-Kulkarni-X/AWS-DeepRacer-Womens-League-India-2021/Readme.md

 ## 2.1 2021 AWS DeepRacer Women’s League - India

+**Once you have a trained model, you need to submit the model to a community race specific to your region.
+The details of the community race for your region has been sent over an email to your registered email address.
+Please check for an email from support@awsdeepracerleague.in for all the details**

-Once you have a trained model, you need to submit the model to this race using the console.
-Your model will then be evaluated by the AWS DeepRacer service on the indicated competition track.
-After your model has been evaluated you will see your standing update if your lap time was better than your prior submission.
+Your model will then be evaluated by the AWS DeepRacer service.
+After your model has been evaluated you will see your standing on the leaderboard.

 **Congratulations, you have successfully submitted a model to the AWS DeepRacer Women’s League!**

-Monitor your standing on the leaderboard and use the below section to improve your position on the leaderboard to qualify for the next round.
+As next steps, monitor your standing on the leaderboard and use the below section to improve your position on the leaderboard to qualify for the next round.

 # Section 3: Model training and improving your model (Optional Section - use this section to improve your position on the leaderboard)